sjmeyer/aws-cognitoOnLambda/README.md

 I did this in my application because I didn't want to put the UserPoolId and ClientId in the HTML or JavaScript that goes to the front end.
 I alsso wasn't keen on including the Cognito js libraries in my project, since it would add to page load time.
 Running a server for this wasn't an option either, hence, stick it on Lambda.

+Once it's on Lambda you can call the function through something like API Gateway.
+You'll have to create an API and just hit the endpoint from an HTML form submit action or ajax call.

 Setup
 -----